CopperSpice API 1.8.1

 You can use QDirIterator to navigate entries of a directory one at a time.
 It is similar to QDir::entryList() and QDir::entryInfoList(), but because it lists entries one at a time instead of all at once, it scales better and is more suitable for large directories.
 It also supports listing directory contents recursively, and following symbolic links.
 Unlike QDir::entryList(), QDirIterator does not support sorting.

 The QDirIterator constructor takes a QDir or a directory as argument.
 After construction, the iterator is located before the first directory entry.
-Here is how to iterate over all the entries sequentially:
+The following example shows how to iterate over all the entries sequentially.

 QDirIterator it("/etc", QDirIterator::Subdirectories);